-Experience requirement Successful completion of 1000 hours of fieldwork or clinical practicum as part of the education program.
-Graduation from an approved occupational therapy program within the past 18 months, or 600 hours of occupational therapy practice within the past 3 years, or Successful completion a College approved Refresher Program within the last 18 months.
-Language requirement Must be able to speak and write either English or French with reasonable fluency.
-Individuals whose first language is not English or French, or whose occupational therapy education was not in English or French, must provide evidence of fluency.
-Additional information on licensing requirements (may include links to appropriate page on regulator website): Successful completion of the Canadian Association of Occupational Therapists' National Occupational Therapy Certification Examination.
-The College must be satisfied that you will practice occupational therapy safely and ethically.
-This requirement includes submission of a current Vulnerable Sector (VS) Check - visit our VS Check webpage for full details Must be a Canadian citizen or a permanent resident of Canada, or be authorized under the Canadian Immigration and Refugee Protection Act, 2001 to engage in work as an occupational therapist.
+uccessful completion of 1000 hours of eldwork or clinical practicum as part f the education program.
+Graduation rom an approved occupational therapy rogram within the past 18 months, or 00 hours of occupational therapy ractice within the past 3 years, or uccessful completion a College pproved Refresher Program within the ast 18 months.
+Must be able to speak and write either nglish or French with reasonable uency.
+Individuals whose first anguage is not English or French, or whose occupational therapy education was not in English or French, must provide evidence of fluency. uccessful completion of the Canadian association of Occupational Therapists' lational Occupational Therapy sertification Examination.
+The College must be satisfied that you will practice ccupational therapy safely and thically.
+This requirement includes ubmission of a current Vulnerable ector (VS) Check - visit our VS Check vebpage for full details Must be a canadian citizen or a permanent esident of Canada, or be authorized ander the Canadian Immigration and refugee Protection Act, 2001 to engage in work as an occupational therapist.